nginx/agent/scripts/selinux/README.md

 sudo ausearch -m AVC,USER_AVC,SELINUX_ERR,USER_SELINUX_ERR --raw -se nms -ts recent | audit2allow
 ```

-Copy the file `scripts/selinux/nginx_agent.te` to a centos 7 machine and update it with the output from the `audit2allow` command.
+Update the `scripts/selinux/nginx_agent.te` file with the output from the `audit2allow` command.

-Build a new `nginx_agent.pp` file by running the following command:
+Copy the `scripts/selinux/nginx_agent.te` file to a Centos 7 machine and build a new `nginx_agent.pp` file by running the following command:
 ```
 make -f /usr/share/selinux/devel/Makefile nginx_agent.pp
 ```
+**[NOTE: The policy has to be built on a Centos 7 machine.
+If it is built on a different OS like RHEL 8/9 then we will encounter this issue [Policy version does not match](#policy-version-does-not-match) when installing it on different an older OS like Centos 7.
+Even if the audit2allow command was run on a RHEL 8/9 machine the updates to the policy need to be made on a Centos 7 machine.]**

 Install the policy by following the steps here [Install NGINX Agent Policy](#install-nginx-agent-policy)